ClippedStochasticMethods/clipped-SSTM/README.md

 # clipped-SSTM

-This is the code for the experiments from the paper "Gradient Clipping Helps in Non-Smooth Stochastic Optimization with Heavy-Tailed Noise".
+This is the code for the experiments from the paper "Near-Optimal High Probability Complexity Bounds for Non-Smooth Stochastic Convex Optimization with Heavy-Tailed Noise".
 Files:

 — graph_tools_lot.py — functions for making the plots